primus852/c-gg/README.md

 # Install dependencies and run the app
 npm install && npm start
 ```

+To create an executable please refer to[Electron-Packager](https://github.com/electron-userland/electron-packager)

+## I only want the compiled stuff
+Soon

+## But me no speak Englando
+Ich spreche auch deutsch und arbeite an einer "Übersetzung.".
+For more languages I will accept PRs (as soon as I have mastered github)

 Learn more about Electron and its API in the [documentation](http://electron.atom.io/docs/latest).